WILDFLOWER HOME PAGE SEARCH BY PLANT NAME TREES CONTACT US

 Madden Peak, June 22, 2004.

 These Junipers, found in many northern countries of the world, creep low to the ground and spread to seven feet in diameter.
-This specimen is growing right at tree-line and is only eight inches tall; those growing at lower altitude are commonly two-to-four feet high.
+This specimen is growing right at tree-line and is only eight inches tall; those growing at lower elevation are commonly two-to-four feet high (but may be columnar trees to 18 feet tall).

 In his Species Plantarum of 1753, Linnaeus named both the Juniperus genus and this species.